 Workshops usually consist of a variety of participants, all brought together by their enjoyment of the outdoors and their desire to learn a new, exciting, (and potentially marketable), skill.
 While most of our students are college-aged, we also have a large number of “grown-ups”.
 We usually have equal numbers of men and women and we try to match our instructors accordingly.

-Perhaps the greatest difference between the workshops is how wet you will get; on the Professional Courses, you can expect to be doing something in the river everyday, on the Rowing School, you’ll probably be in the river just once or twice, and on the Youth School, you’ll get in every chance you get and during Private Instruction you’ll get to choose.
+Perhaps the greatest difference between the workshops is how wet you will get.
+On the Professional Courses, you can expect to be doing something in the river everyday, on the Rowing School, you’ll probably be in the river just once or twice in eight days, on the Youth School, you’ll be in the river every chance you get and during Private Instruction you’ll get to choose.

 Just like most things in life: the more you put in, the more you get out.
 Your whitewater school is no exception.
 Our schools are not for everyone and you should come prepared to get involved and participate, (some students even claim that they had to work!).
 You will be expected to participate in all aspects of the program – from the more glamorous rowing of the rafts to the more humble scrubbing of the dishes.
 You will get up early on some mornings, you will eat dinner late on some evenings, and you will probably get tired every day.
 At times you will fail.
 At times you will be frustrated.
 At times you will feel exhilaration beyond anything you have felt before.
 In the end, you will have learned something about rivers and about rafts and most importantly, about yourself.
 If you start with a spirit of enthusiasm and fun, you will have a great time.
 If you finish with an even higher spirit of enthusiasm and fun, you will make a great guide.
 We look forward to having you join us.